 Jurisdiction has this?
-(Yes/No) Citation and Date (code chapter or name of plan, date of enactment or plan adoption) Authority (local, county, state, federal) Responsible Person, Department or Agency Stormwater Pollution Prevention Plan Yes Stormwater Pollution Prevention Plan, March 2024 Local Department of Public Works How has or will this be integrated.
-The Stormwater Pollution Prever procedures and process for post stormwater ordinances for the to Improvement Plan element. ntion Plan for construction r the Township was just upd n stormwater management f lated in March of 2024.
+(Yes/No) Citation and Date (code chapter or name of plan, date of enactment or plan adoption) Authority (local, county, state, federal) Responsible Person, Departmen or Agency Stormwater Pollution Prevention Plan Yes Stormwater Pollution Prevention Plan, March 2024 Local Department of Public Works How has or will this be integrated The Stormwater Pollution Prevel procedures and process for post stormwater ordinances for the to Improvement Plan element. ntion Plan for construction r the Township was just upd n stormwater management fo lated in March of 2024.
 It or new development and redevelopment, Open Space Plan Yes Open Space and Recreation Plan, Adopted October 2000, Updated June 2020.
-Local Land Use Board How has or will this be integrated.
-The Township Open Space Plan recreation trails within the Towns Planning Areas, limited development of the promoted. promotes th ship.
-With all e preservation of undevelop of Byram Township being lo ped land and the promotion potential promotion in the Highland processes within the Highland processes and the Highland processes are the control of the Highland processes and the Highland processes are the Hig ds Preservation or Urban Water Management Plan No - - - How has or will this be integrated d with the HN / /IP and how does this reduc e risk?
-Habitat Conservation Plan No - - - How has or will this be integrated d with the HM MP and how does this reduc e risk? ' Economic Development Plan Yes Sustainable Economic Development Plan, May 2016.
+Local Land Use Board How has or will this be integrated The Township Open Space Plan recreation trails within the Towns Planning Areas, limited developn land is promoted. promotes th ship.
+With all e preservation of undevelop of Byram Township being lo ped land and the promotion protection in the highland in the h ds Preservation or Urban Water Management Plan No - - - How has or will this be integrated d with the HN MP and how does this reduc e risk?
+Habitat Conservation Plan No - - - How has or will this be integrated d with the HN MP and how does this reduc e risk? ' Economic Development Plan Yes Sustainable Economic Development Plan, May 2016.
 Local Township Council How has or will this be integrated.
-This Sustainable Economic Develousiness community, and its citiz analysis and comprehensive public land use ordinances, private in of up-to-date data to share with property by Byram is Open for Business. elopment Pla ens with too blic input.
-Re nitiatives, suc in is designed to provide By Ils and guidance in crafting a commendations in this Plan ch as events run by the Bus ram Township, its decision a way forward based on c will include public action iness Owners Association letailed market s, such as revisions n, and development Shoreline Management Plan No - - - How has or will this be integrated d with the HN /IP and how does this reduc e risk?
+This Sustainable Economic Devolution Devolution of the community, and its citization and use ordinances, private its of up-to-date data to share with playram is Open for Business. elopment Pla zens with too plic input.
+Re nitiatives, suc n is designed to provide By.
+Is and guidance in crafting a commendations in this Plan ch as events run by the Bus. ram Township, its decision a way forward based on c will include public action iness Owners Association letailed market s, such as revisions n, and development Shoreline Management Plan No - - - How has or will this be integrated d with the HN IP and how does this reduc e risk?
 Community Wildfire Protection Plan No - - - How has or will this be integrated d with the HN MP and how does this reduc e risk?
-T T T T T T T T T T T T T T T T T T T Community Forest Management Plan Yes Community Forestry Management Plan (2020- 2024) Local Mayor & Council; Township Manager: Public Works: Environmental Commission
+Community Forest Management Plan Yes Community Forestry Management Plan (2020- 2024) Local Mayor & Council; Township Manager Public Works: Environmental Commission t and the second se for the second s t and the second se

-Citation and Date (code chapter or name of plan, Responsible has this?
-(Yes/No) date of enactment or plan adoption) Authority (local, county, state, federal) Person, Department or Agency
+Citation and Date (code

+n chapter or name of plan, Responsible

+has this? date of enactment or plan Authority (local, county, Person, Department

+(Yes/No adoption) state, federal) or Agency